-- (a) Summary of General Responsibilities: The Sustainable Energy Commission shall identify, implement, and support renewable energy use, energy efficiency, and energy conservation programs in which the Town's residents, businesses, organizations, and Town agencies can participate and that may result in cost savings to the Town or school district. - (b) Membership and Terms: - (1) The Commission shall be composed of nine members. - (2) The term of office shall be three years.
+- (a) Summary of General Responsibilities: The Sustainable Energy Commission shall identify, implement, and support renewable energy use, energy efficiency, and energy conservation programs in which the Town's residents, businesses, organizations, and Town agencies can participate and that may result in cost savings or a reduction in environmental impact to the Town or school district. - (b) Membership and Terms: - (1) The Commission shall be composed of nine members. - (2) The term of office shall be three years.